MARCH FOR SCIENCE

-On Saturday 22 April 2017, the March for Science will be taking place in over 600 cities around the world.
+On Saturday 22 April 2017, the March for Science took place in over 600 cities around the world.
 The initiative originates from the USA, and involves scientists and the public coming together to highlight the importance of science and using research-based knowledge in society.
 One of the key messages is that science knows no borders and that diversity and openness are what characterise science.

 Science is about asking questions about the world and testing them.
 It involves thinking logically, systematically as well as being open and curious.
 This applies to all scientific fields; the natural sciences, engineering, technology, social science, medicine, the humanities and mathematics.

 Science is not just for scientists.
 Science plays vital role in the development of our world and therefore affects everyone.